 The names of our current Tower ravens are Jubilee, Harris, Gripp, Rocky, Erin, Poppy and Merlina.
 Ravens are intelligent birds and each of ours has its own personality; they can mimic sounds, play games and solve problems.
 See if you can spot some of their fascinating behaviour on your visit.

 It is said that the kingdom and the Tower of London will fall if the six resident ravens ever leave the fortress.
 There are seven ravens at the Tower today — the required six, plus one spare!

 Charles II is thought to have been the first to insist that the ravens of the Tower be protected after he was warned that the crown and the Tower itself would fall if they left.

-This was against the wishes of his astronomer, John Flamsteed, who complained that the ravens impeded the business of his observatory in the White Tower.
+The King's order was given against the wishes of his astronomer, John Flamsteed, who complained the ravens impeded the business of his observatory in the White Tower.

-These magnificent birds, large members of the genus Corvus, the crow family, respond only to the Raven Master and should not be approached too closely by anyone else.
+These magnificent birds respond only to the Ravenmaster and should not be approached too closely by anyone else.

 The Ravenmaster occasionally trims some of the ravens' primary and secondary flight feathers to encourage them to stay at the Tower.
 All the Tower ravens are able to fly but, with careful feather management, plenty of food and a comfortable new enclosure, they are happy to call the Tower their home.